Data4Democracy/town-council/README.md

 **Slack:** [#town-council](http://datafordemocracy.slack.com/messages/town-council)

 **Project Description:**
-Engagement in local government is limited not only by physical accessibility to city council meetings, but also difficult-to-navigate portals and frequent use of scanned .pdf documents (i.e., meeting issues and outcomes are not easily readable and searchable by constituents).
+Engagement in local government is limited not only by physical accessibility to city council meetings, but also electronically due to difficult-to-navigate portals and frequent use of scanned .pdf documents (i.e., meeting issues and outcomes are not easily readable and searchable by constituents).

 Moreover, no tools exist to support the comparison of local government issues between cities.